Service Animals Policy

 Vaccination: In accordance with local ordinances and regulations, the Service Animal must be immunized against diseases common to that type of animal.
 Dogs must have current vaccination against rabies and wear a rabies vaccination tag.
 Local licensing requirements must be followed.

-Other Conditions: The Office of Disability Services, the Law School Dean of Students, Residence Life & Housing or Human Resources may place other reasonable conditions or restrictions on the Service Animal depending on the nature and characteristics of the Service Animal.
+Other Conditions: The Office of Disability Services, the Law School Dean of Students, Residence Life & Housing Services or Human Resources may place other reasonable conditions or restrictions on the Service Animal depending on the nature and characteristics of the Service Animal.

 - The Owner is responsible for assuring that the Service Animal does not unduly interfere with the routine activities of the residence hall or cause difficulties for students who reside there.